 - perspectives on professional practice, giving insight into how to improve services in your field

 - sensitivity to issues people face and a better sense of how to deal with varied cases

 - familiarity with how systems interact and where to go for professional guidance.

 Mental health is huge field, with diversity in clients and context.
 A postgrad course is an opportunity to look beyond the confines of a single workplace to gain new perspectives, knowledge and skills.
 Students may start with a graduate certificate, which is often worth doing by itself, before choosing whether to do longer studies.

 Expertise in managing mental health issues is in demand across many health and social care fields in Australia.
 As a graduate of a postgraduate mental health course, you can work in specialist or high-level roles to get the most out of your qualification.
 Jobs are available in diverse mental health settings, from aged care to specialty clinics.

-Prospective job titles include youth worker, case manager, health services manager, counsellor, social worker, and child protection officer.
+Prospective job titles include youth worker, case manager, health services manager, counsellor, social worker, mental health clinician, mental health practitioner, and child protection officer.
 For nurses, you can qualify to become a mental health nurse, potentially taking on specialist roles or placements as a registered nurse, nurse coordinator or nursing manager.